Ended WaSH Engineer-Officer

 - Write and submit weekly activity reports and filed visit reports at critical points of the construction/rehabilitation works.

-- University Degree in Civil or Structural Engineering or Architecture or relevant disciplines, or equivalent field experience.
+- University Degree in Civil, Water, Structural Engineering or Architecture or equivalent fields with minimum of 4 years of experience in the sector.

 - Commitment to working through systems of community participation and accountability